In this guide, we will cover:

 You are now properly set up to begin growing your audience.
 Furthermore, if you are interested in taking it further, this is a good starting point for monetizing your music.

-We will cover this next in our Comprehensive Guide: Monetize Your AI Music.
+We cover this our Comprehensive Guide: Monetize Your AI Music.